andrew15818/Resnet/README.md

 The dataset contains 50,000 32x32 training images belonging to 10 classes.

-## TODOs
+## TODOs:
-- Finish debugging the model itself.
+- Increase the amount of epochs to train
-- Train and test.
+- Add data augmentations in dataset class
-- Add command line options to adjust input file paths, hyperparameters, etc...
+- Add cmdline arguments for hyperparameters